Understanding The Accounts Receivable Process

-Accounts receivable is defined by funds owed to a company by their customers for services or products they’ve purchased from you.
-Efficient accounts receivable management brings cash into the business before an invoice is due or it becomes a bad debt, ensuring healthy cash flow.
+Efficient accounts receivable management brings payments to the business before an invoice is due or becomes a bad debt, ensuring healthy cash flow.

 Understanding the Accounts Receivable Process